-All athletes participate in a combined warmup which is a jog around the oval followed by some dynamic stretching exercises led by our Centre Captains.
+All athletes participate in a combined warm-up which is a jog around the oval followed by some dynamic stretching exercises led by our Centre Captains.
 This usually takes about 10 minutes.
 The athletes will then need to wait (either with their friends or with their parents/guardians) until they're called for their first event.

 Once the Announcers call the athletes to their events, the athletes must go straight to the Marshalling tent (which is located on the arena).
 At Marshalling, the athletes will be gathered together into their age groups and then sent to the site of their first event.
 Under 6 to Under 12 age groups have an Age Group Chaperone with them for safety when on the arena.
 If an athlete is unsure if they have been called to an event, they can ask the Announcers.

-The volunteers at each site will measure/time the athletes performance and these results will be available weekly on the RESULTS HQ website.
+The volunteers at each site will measure/time the athletes' performances and these results will be available weekly on the RESULTS HQ website.
 Once an event is finished, the athletes leave the arena and wait for their next event to be called.
 Please note that athletes are encouraged to do all scheduled events, however it's not compulsory to do so.

 There are three Programs that rotate throughout the season for U8-17 and two for U6 and 7s.
 Click here to view the list of programs for each age group.
 To know which events you are participating in that week you can check the Season Calendar.